Financial Calculators Read Old Articles Read articles on RSS or Email

 What are ETFs?

-ETFs are a basket of securities that are listed and traded on a recognised stock exchange.
-Simply put, they are mutual funds, whose units can be bought and sold on the stock exchange.
+Exchange Traded Funds are a basket of securities that are listed and traded on a recognized stock exchange.
+Simply, they are mutual funds, whose units can be bought and sold on the stock exchange.

 For Example Nifty BeES , whose underlying is NSE , may not have same price as its underlying , For example if Nifty is 4500 , it may be possible that The ETF’s value is 4600 or 4400 , depending on the sentiments and expectations.